How to Find Your Adjusted Gross Income (AGI) to E-file Your Tax Return

 You can find the name of your tax form on the upper left-hand corner of your return.

 If you used online tax software, you can typically login and download a copy of your prior year’s 1040 tax return to find your AGI.

-If you used TurboTax, read this helpful FAQ on where to find last year’s AGI to sign this year’s tax return.
+If you used TurboTax, read this helpful FAQ on where to find last year’s AGI to verify your identity for this year’s tax return.